Indisputably one of the fastest players on the World Snooker Tour, Thepchaiya Un-Nooh won his first ranking event title at the Shoot Out in 2019.

 Un-Nooh is one of a select group of players to have made a maximum break on more than one occasion, having famously twice missed the final black for a 147 during the 2015/16 season.

 He made his debut at the televised stages of the World Championship in 2018 losing to John Higgins in the opening round.
-The following year he returned to the Crucible and was edged out 10-9 by Judd Trump who went on to claim the title.
+In both 2019 and 2020, Un-Nooh lost to the eventual champions in Sheffield, with both Judd Trump and Ronnie O’Sullivan going on to lift the title.

 WST Ranking Event Titles (1)